 With the fun and engaging elements, Kaizo allows the teams to feel that sense of achievement through leveling up.

-Furthermore, they have implemented appealing illustrations and a ”Dojo” class theme to provide an excellent journey for the customer support agents while enabling them to improve their skills, and achieve goals on a weekly basis while not boring themselves to death.
+Furthermore, they have implemented appealing illustrations and a ”Dojo” class theme to provide an excellent journey for the customer support agents while enabling them to improve their skills and achieve goals on a weekly basis while not boring themselves to death.

 Frequently Asked Questions

-What is a gamification strategy?
+What is gamification in SaaS?

 What is an example of gamification?

 Possibly one of the best examples of gamification as a whole is Duolingo, as it turns the educational content of the app into a user and customer engagement opportunity with gamification.
 Good examples of this is their leaderboards, scores, badges, leagues, rewards, and more.

 Software gamification is the gamification of software using game mechanics like leaderboards, badges, and scores to engage more users and coincidentally decrease customer churn and increase customer success.